What is Medical Insurance?

 Do I have the right cover?

-Some Medical Insurance plans may seem like good value for money as they are comparatively less expensive, but you get what you pay for.
+Some personal Medical Insurance plans may seem like good value for money as they are comparatively less expensive, but you get what you pay for.

 Your Medical Insurance could be costing you more than it should, if your policy covers you for GP visits and prescriptions.
 The cost of premiums for this type of cover is approximately $500 per annum more than a major medical policy.
 Unless you're visiting the doctor 8 to 10 times a year (at $40 per visit), it's simply not value for money.
 The same applies to cover for dental and optical, unless you are claiming the full amount every year it's not a strategic decision.